alan-turing-institute/environmental-ds-book/book/about.md

 (about-technologies)=
 # Technologies
-This section indicates the main technologies for EDS book and published notebooks.
+This section indicates the main technologies stack for EDS book and published notebooks.
+We largely use and contribute to open infrastructure and open-source software to provide a collaborative and reproducible environment for our community.

 ## Binder
 The Binder project offers an easy place to share computing environments to everyone.